adityasissodiya/AccessControlPolicyNegotiationAlgorithm/README.md

 ### Access the application
 - Navigate to app/templates/index.html and open the file in a browser.
 - You can now interact with the tool.
+- To shut the server down press Ctrl+C to gracefully bring down the containers.
+- Run "sudo docker-compose down" and "sudo systemctl restart docker" if the containers aren't up after a shutdown.

 ## Figures
 ![alt text](https://github.com/adityasissodiya/abacPolicyNegotiationAlgorithm/blob/main/figures/stakeholderUtilityHeatmap.png)